 - Bring a small bag to store your purchases, preferably a shoulder bag, as backpacks tend to hinder your fellow visitors.

 - Make sure to bring some water and/or snacks, some paper to test pens on, your favourite pen to try out a new ink and maybe some small ink bottles to fill or swap.

 - See a pen you like?
 Ask the vendor if you’re allowed to pick it up to have a closer look.
 They’ll be happy to help you!

 - Bring cash and cards: each vendor has their own preferred manner of payment, and the nearest ATM is a 20 minute walk.

 - It is not uncommon to negotiate the price of a pen, but be polite and bid reasonably.

 - Getting hungry?
 You can bring your own snacks or order something from the café/restaurant.
 We’ll have a ‘fountain pen café’, where visitors can meet & eat.
-Please don’t eat or drink in the vendor area.
+Please don’t eat or drink in the sales/workshop rooms.